10 Cocktails Inspired by Art for Artsy Drinking

-The Mojito is my favorite cocktail.
+Mojito is my favorite cocktail.
 Muddle three mint leaves in a shaker.
-Add 2 oz white rum, 3/4 oz fresh lime juice, 1/2 oz Simple syrup and ice and shake.
+Add 2 oz white rum, 3/4 oz fresh lime juice, 1/2 oz Simple syrup, and ice and shake.
 Strain into a highball glass over fresh ice.
 Add a dash of club soda.
 Garnish with mint leaves and lime wheel.

 Victor Patricio de Landaluze was practicing costumbrismo in the 19th century, depicting Cuba peasants, landowners, and slaves.
 In his works, he is doing a great job documenting life in Cuba.
 For example, we have a depiction of traditional customs here.
-I would recommend to grab a Cuba Libre and explore his other works.
+I would recommend grabbing a Cuba Libre and exploring his other works.

 Cuba Libre is probably the easiest tasty cocktail to make.
 Add 1 oz rum and 3 oz Coca-Cola to a highball glass filled with ice.
 Garnish with a lime wedge.

 Edward Hopper’s silent and melancholic scenes are maybe not the best you can choose nowadays.
 However, they suit someone people’s personal taste.
 I would recommend grabbing a Bourbon Old Fashioned to enjoy Hopper’s works fully.

-First, add 1 tsp sugar, then 3 dashes Angostura bitters, and 1 tsp water into a rocks glass.
+First, add 1 tsp sugar, then 3 dashes of Angostura bitters, and 1 tsp water into a rocks glass.
 Stir it until the sugar is almost dissolved.
 Fill the glass with large ice cubes, add 2 oz bourbon, and gently stir.
 Express the oil of an orange peel over the glass, and drop it.